 Indoor plumbing is generally an option, but it can be costly.
-All properties are supposed to have a permitted system, which means installation and inspection by a professional.
-In our region this is covered by the Vancouver Island Health Authority (VIHA).
-You can find more information about regulations for septic systems here: https://www.viha.ca/mho/Land_Use_FAQS.html#Requirements
+All properties who choose to have indoor plumbing, and that are not on a municipal waste system, are supposed to have a permitted system, which means installation and inspection by a professional.
+In our region this is covered by the Island Health Authority.
+You can find more information about regulations for septic systems at the Island Health site here.

-A lot of the systems available still require pumping and disposal of the waste from a holding tank.
-These can be great options for those living on larger islands where pumping services are available (such as Quadra, Cortes or Gabriola); however not such a great option for many recreational and more remote properties.
+Many of the systems available still require pumping and disposal of the waste from a holding tank.
+These can be great options for those living on larger islands where pumping services are available (basically any of the islands serviced by ferries where the pump trucks can easily travel on and off island); however they are not such a great option for many recreational and more remote properties.
 There are also filtration systems and outflow systems, all of which direct the waste somewhere else (such as gravel fields or in some cases directly out to bodies of water).

 For most people when they think of cabins and remote properties, the traditional outhouse comes to mind.
-These are still very popular and common, and once established require little more than routine maintenance.
+These are still very popular, and once established require little more than routine maintenance.
 Outhouses can be fun to decorate and they can range from incredibly rustic to quite fancy.

-There are three waterless options that property owners can consider.
+There are three waterless options for toilets that property owners can consider.
 These can be inside a cabin or in an outhouse-style building.

 *Composting Toilets.
 These are toilets that use aerobic processing through composting.
 This is a controlled composting system that protects the surrounding environment.
 These are popular systems and readily available in many countries.
 Here is some more explanation on how they work: http://www.letsgogreen.com/how-composting-toilets-work.html